 Chaga Tincture Recipe: How To Make At Home?

-I have been fascinated with the health benefits of medicinal mushrooms for a while now, and chaga is one of my favorites.
-Chaga is a type of fungus that grows on birch trees in cold regions of the world, and it has been used for centuries in traditional medicine to treat a variety of ailments.
-One of the most popular ways to consume chaga is by making a tincture, which is a concentrated liquid extract that can be added to drinks or taken directly.
-Making a chaga tincture recipe is surprisingly easy, and it requires only a few ingredients and some basic equipment.
+Fascinated by the health benefits of medicinal mushrooms for a while now, and Chaga is one of my favoritesChaga is a fungus that grows on birch trees in cold regions and has been used for centuries in traditional medicine to treat a variety of ailments.
+One of the most popular ways to consume chaga is by making a tincture, a concentrated liquid extract that can be added to drinks or taken directly.
+Making a chaga tincture recipe is surprisingly easy and requires only a few ingredients and some basic equipment.
 The key ingredient, of course, is chaga mushrooms, which can be purchased dried and ground or foraged and dried.

 The other main ingredient is alcohol, which is used to extract the beneficial compounds from the chaga.
-I prefer to use 80 proof vodka, but other types of alcohol can also be used.
+I prefer to use 80-proof vodka, but other types of alcohol can also be used.

 Fresh spring or chlorine-free water is also needed to dilute the tincture once it is made.